agiliq/agiliq-jekyll/_posts/2018-07-25-frappe-web-pages.md

 ![](/assets/images/frappe-web-pages/basic-page.png)

 As you should be able to figure out, basic bootstrap styling was added to your page.
 Frappe takes care of adding basic bootstrap styling if your html file only contains content and if it doesn't have `<body>` tag.
-Details on exact logic followed by Frappe templates later.

 If you don't want any default frappe styling, then you can add your html content to have `<body>` tag.